WSU does not have an institutional immunization policy requiring students to have immunizations before attending classes.

 Flu Shots are available on a seasonal, first-come-first-serve basis.
 We encourage students to come into the Health Center early in fall semester to ensure that they are able to receive a vaccine.
 Flu shots are also available through community resources and are typically covered 100% by most insurance plans.

-Flu shots are free through the Student Health Center. - We are currently out of flu shots
+Flu shots are free through the Student Health Center and only available for students.

 The flu vaccine is designed to protect against flu strains research indicates will cause the most illness during the flu season.
 Getting the flu vaccine soon after it becomes available each year is always a good idea, and the protection you get from vaccination will last throughout the flu season.

 The Tdap vaccine is a combination vaccine that protects against tetanus, diphtheria and pertussis (whooping cough).
-Adults should receive a Tdap vaccine every 10 years.
+Adults should get one dose of the Tdap vaccine, then get a Td booster every 10 years.
 Pregnant women should receive a Tdap vaccine during their third trimester to protect themselves and their baby from contracting pertussis.

 The Tdap vaccine is $40 at the Student Health Center.